MICMC Schedule of concerts.

 Presenting an event of the size and scale of MICMC is only possible with the support of partners.
-Musica Viva produce the event with strategic support from the Australian National Academy of Music and the Melbourne Recital Centre.
+Musica Viva Australia produce the event with strategic support from the Melbourne Recital Centre.

 The Competition is the recipient of a major grant from Creative Victoria and receives additional support from the Robert Salzer Foundation, Marjorie Nicholas OAM, the Morawetz Family and the late Tom Bruce AM & Beth Brown.